-External Funding for Sabbaticals or Junior Faculty Research Semesters
+External Funding for Sabbaticals or Unpaid Research Semesters

 Here are some nuances about external funding you may not know.